Rolf Hagedorn: Early life

 Hagedorn's younger life was deeply marked by the upheavals of World War II in Europe.
 He graduated from high school in 1937 and was drafted into the German Army.
 After the war began, he was shipped off into North Africa as an officer in the Rommel Afrika Korps.
 He was captured in 1943, and spent the rest of the war in an officer prison camp in the United States.
 Most of the prisoners were young and with nothing to do, Hagedorn and others set up their own 'university' where they taught each other whatever they knew.
 There, Hagedorn ran into an assistant of David Hilbert, who taught him mathematics.

 Becoming a physicist

 When Hagedorn came back home in January 1946, most German universities were destroyed.
 Because of his training in the Crossville, Tennessee prison camp, he was accepted as a fourth-semester student at the University of Göttingen – one of the few remaining universities.

 After having completed his studies with the usual diploma (1950) and doctorate (1952), with a thesis under Prof. Richhard Becker on thermal solid-state theory, he was accepted as a postdoc at the Max Planck Institute for Physics (MPI), still at Göttingen at the time.
-While he was there, he was among a group of physicists including Bruno Zumino, Harry Lehmann, Wolfhart Zimmermann, Kurt Symanzik, Gerhard Lüders, Reinhard Oehme, Vladimir Glaser, and Carl Friedrich von Weizsäcker.
+While he was there, he was among a group of physicists including Bruno Zumino, Harry Lehmann, Wolfhart Zimmermann, Kurt Symanzik, Gerhart Lüders, Reinhard Oehme, Vladimir Glaser, and Carl Friedrich von Weizsäcker.